jkickler/jkickler/README.md

-### Hi there!
+## Hi there :wave:

-- I'm currently doing a master's degree in data science and now at the stage of writing my thesis.
+- I'm Jannik, currently doing a master's degree in data science in Lisbon.
-- Currently based in Lisbon and originally from Germany.
-- Although I'm relatively new to the data science environment, I'm a quick and eager learner.
+- Although I'm relatively new to the data science field, I'm a quick and eager learner.
 - My studies have taken me through exciting fields like reinforcement learning, text mining, and deep learning.
-- If you're curious, check out my repositories for some  projects I've been working on in the past few months!
+- If you're curious, check out my repositories for some projects I've been working on in the past few months! :tada:

 <!--
 **jkickler/jkickler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.